marek629/blog/src/nyan-cat-ogg-01.md

 Let's take a look at the available solutions.

 I can use any music player having CLI support.
-It should support OGG format because of my assumptions.
+It should support the OGG format because of my assumptions.
 It could be for example `play` command from `sox` software package.
-But just running a subprocess using `child_process` node package in this case is boring and modest for me.
+But just running a subprocess using `child_process` node package, in this case, is boring and modest for me.

 ## Streams introduction

-Streams are efficient way of data processing where they operate on small pieces of information called chunks.
+Streams are an efficient way of data processing where they operate on small pieces of information called chunks.
 They are productive in two aspects:

-1. Memory usage because you operate on small chunks so you don't need allocate big datasets for processing.
+1. Memory usage because you operate on small chunks so you don't need to allocate big datasets for processing.
 2. Time of processing because the processing could be started as soon as first chunks are available so you don't have to wait for whole dataset would be ready for processing, ie. be read from filesystem or another resource.

 Streams in node.js have a nice event driven API, implemented in the spirit of functional programming.
 The most important function of Stream API during working on streams is `pipe`.
-It allows you to pass data from the current steam to the next stream, given as its parameter.
+It allows you to pass data from the current stream to the next stream, given as its parameter.
-It's especially usefull when you have 2 or at most 3 streams in your processing flow.
+It's especially useful when you have 2 or at most 3 streams in your processing flow.
 For more amount of streams I recommend you `pipeline` function to use.
 Let's see to the differences in example: